bundance/imac-travelRepublicTest/README.md

 The example in this repository includes a ReST service called rest.gitHubAPI, which was created to communicate with the GitHub API.
 If you look at the code in app/shared/restAPI.js, you'll see rest.gitHubAPI defined as two services:

-- gitHubREST - a simple wrapper around $resource, defined with the parameters specified by GitHub to access its API.
+* `gitHubREST` - a simple wrapper around $resource, defined with the parameters specified by GitHub to access its API.
-- gitHubService - the ReST service required by momPaginator, complete with the getData and getTotalItemsCount functions.
+* `gitHubService` - the ReST service required by momPaginator, complete with the getData and getTotalItemsCount functions.

 ###ReST Service getData() Parameters###

-`getData(itemsPerPage, pageNum, sortColumn, sortAscending)`
+#####getData(itemsPerPage, pageNum, sortColumn, sortAscending)#####

-Parameters:
+*Parameters*
-`itemsPerPage` - Number, stating how many items of data you want to display on each page.
+* `itemsPerPage` - Number, stating how many items of data you want to display on each page.
 Defaults to 10.
-`pageNum` - the page number you want to retrieve the items of data for.
+* `pageNum` - the page number you want to retrieve the items of data for.
 Different APIs use different methods (and parameters) for pagination, which is one of the reasons why the ReST Service exists independently of the implementation used to perform the actual API requests.
 Defaults to 1.
-`sortColumn` - the name of the column you wish you to sort on.
+* `sortColumn` - the name of the column you wish you to sort on.
 No default.
 If you don't wish to sort, simply don't provide a `sortColumn` value.
- `sortAscending` - true returns the data sorted by sortColumn in ASCending order.
+ * `sortAscending` - true returns the data sorted by sortColumn in ASCending order.
 False returns it sorted in DESCending order.
 No default - if you don't need to sort your data, simply don't provide a 'sortAscending' value.

- Return values:
+*Return values*
- getData must return a promise immediately after making the call to the ReST API.
+ * `getData()` must return a promise immediately after making the call to the ReST API.
 The promise must be chained with a then() function, which must return an array of items of length `itemsPerPage' or less.
-On error, the response object must be returned.
+* On error, the response object must be returned.

 ###ReST Service getTotalItemsCount() Parameters###

-`getTotalItemsCount`
+#####getTotalItemsCount()#####

+*Parameters*
-Parameters: None
+None

-Return value
+*Return values*
-getTotalItemsCount must return a promise immediately after making the call to the ReSTAPI.
+* `getTotalItemsCount()` must return a promise immediately after making the call to the ReSTAPI.
 The promise must be chained with a then() function, which must return the total number of items in the dataset that can be paginated.
-On error, the response object must be returned.
+* On error, the response object must be returned.

 ##Example##